-This article could never have been written without the insights and guidance provided by research scientist and engineer Ed Keith.
+This article could never have been written without the insights and guidance provided by a research scientist with the American Plywood Association.
 He has 44 years of shear wall testing experience with the American Plywood Association, the largest shear wall testing laboratory in the world and for all he has done for me, a kind and helpful human being.

 Sometimes it is not possible to use all four foundations because on one side obstructions, deteriorated foundation, mudsills embedded in concrete, etc. make it impossible.
 These houses can still be retrofitted by using the three foundations that are accessible using the principle of rotation discussed in this article.
 These same principles are used in some soft story retrofits.

-The discussion below uses a cripple wall retrofit as an example, but as stated earlier it also applies to non-cripple wall retrofits.
+The discussion below uses a cripple wall retrofit as an example, but as stated earlier it also applies to https://bayarearetrofit.com/house-bolting-retrofit/

 How to Retrofit with Three Foundations

 The solid dark lines A, B and C represent foundations that can be attached to their respective foundations with shear walls or other hardware.
 Wall line D has a dotted line because it is not possible to retrofit because of obstructions, deteriorated foundation, or has no foundation at all.

 A red arrow on the upper left is pushing down against wall line B. This movement is resisted by Shear Wall B.

-Another red arrow is pushing on wall line D, which has no shear wall to resist this force, so what happens?
+Another red arrow is pushing on wall line D, where no connection to the foundation can be made.
+So, what happens?

 This creates a situation where the entire floor tries to twist or rotate as shown by the rotating circular black arrow.
-The purple lines represent the floor joists (the pieces of wood that support the floor you walk on) as their ends move due to pressure from the earthquake.
+The hatched lines represent the floor joists (the pieces of wood that support the floor you walk on) which twist as the earthquake causes the floor to rotate.
 This movement is exaggerated for demonstration purposes.

-This rotating action transfers practically all of the force to the opposite cripple wall that has had a cripple wall to shear wall conversion.
+This rotating action transfers practically all of the force to the opposite wall where sufficient shear walling or retrofit hardware is provided for to resist this force.
 This retrofit procedure is using the principle of rotation.